 - Being able to show a track record can be vital.
 Aim to get some high-profile names on your customer list as quickly as possible, even if you have to cut your profit margins right back to achieve this.

-- Good sales and marketing material (‘collateral’) can help to turn an enquiry into a sale.
+- Good sales and marketing materials (‘collateral’) can help to turn an enquiry into a sale.
 For example, a high-quality brochure and your website.
 Include customer testimonials and case studies that illustrate the benefits of your product.

 Start with a narrow focus